glados-domotics/api/README.md

 Every new endpoints, services, providers should be unit tested.

 ### Run tests
-You can easily run all pytests using :
+You can easily run all `pytests` using :
 ```
-make tests
+make test
 ```

 ### Run coverage